solarkennedy/sensu-training/intermediate/lectures/Deploying Third-Party Checks and Handlers/README.md

 reliably, and they can all install Sensu stuff.

-In each of those configuration management lectures I showed how to install checks and handlers using the Sensu omnibus.
+In each of those configuration management lectures I showed how to install checks and handlers using the Sensu omnibus embedded ruby.
 Let's talk about this in more depth.

 ## Installing the mail-handler by hand